-All but four of the 20 items have loadings of at least .30 on the first factor and only one item (15) had a loading below .20.
+All but two (items 3 and 20) of the 20 items had loadings greater than .30 on the first factor.
 Even though it would have been better if the amount of variance explained by the first factor had been greater it is not implausible or unreasonable to assume a single factor with the test data.